marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Participants can only enter a LIONESS experiment through the registration page.
 Navigating to a stage somewhere in the middle of an experiment without being registered leads to a page reading:

-.. warning:: You are currently not logged in.
+:message:  You are currently not logged in.
 You cannot participate in the HIT.

 f) Time out
 -------------

 In each stage, you can define a maximum time participants have to complete the stage.
-This is useful to keep up the pace of the experiment (avoiding long waiting times, which risk droupouts).
+This is useful to keep up the pace of the experiment (avoiding long waiting times, which risk dropouts).
 If a participant does not respond in time, they can be directed towards a different stage in the experiment, or to the standard time out page which shows the following message:

-.. warning:: You did not make a decision before the time was up.
+:message:  You did not make a decision before the time was up.
 You have been removed from the HIT.
 You can close down this window.

 g) Kicked out by experimenter
 -------------------------------

-In the control panel (top-right menu), experimenters can remove participants by entering their player number and click 'terminate player'.
+In the control panel (top-right menu), experimenters can remove participants by entering their player number and click *terminate player*.
 They receive the following message and get their show-up fee:

-.. warning:: Unfortunately, this HIT was terminated for a technical reason!
+:message:  Unfortunately, this HIT was terminated for a technical reason!
 You cannot continue.
 You will receive your guaranteed participation fee of $ $participationFee$.
-To collect your earnings, please fill out this random code on MTurk:
-                **$randomid$** Once you have filled out this code, you can close this window.
+To collect your earnings, please fill out this random code on MTurk: $randomid$ Once you have filled out this code, you can close this window.
 Thank you for your participation.

 .. note:: the values between $ signs are filled by the values set in the :ref:`parameter table <parameters>`.
 Terminating participants should, of course, be done with care.
 This feature is intended for cases in which technical problems occur.